 2) “How are we defining sign up rate?
 What is the numerator and denominator?”

 While you’re working, provide 30 second “tidbits” of knowledge proactively.
 This is a strong tactic because, not only does it reduce the opportunities for negative signal, but also it provides the interviewer with a sense of your knowledge.
-Just make sure you are confident in what you are mentioning.
+Just make sure you are confident in what you are mentioning so it doesn’t come back to bite you.

 Context statements are the difference between doing something and providing the reasoning before/as you are doing something.
-How you are interpreted can very much change based on the context that you give.
+Adding context can help interviewers interpret your work better.
 So, try to provide the rationale behind your actions so that your interviewer knows why you are making the choices you are making, especially for actions where the interpretation is opinionated.

 AKA – getting a hint.
 Some interviewers really hate the word, “hint,” so a better approach is to say something like, “my assumptions are X and Y, I’m thinking of doing Z. But I’m struggling with solving [specific problem].”
 You can also ask collaborative questions like,